aloftdata/aloftdata.eu/pages/browse.md

 permalink: /browse/
 ---

-This page offers navigation for all data stored on the **Aloft data repository** at <https://aloftdata.s3-eu-west-1.amazonaws.com>.
-For download instructions, suggested citation and more, see the [BALTRAD dataset](/baltrad/) page and the [FAQ](/faq/).
+Browse all data stored on the **Aloft bucket** at <https://aloftdata.s3-eu-west-1.amazonaws.com>.
+For coverage, suggested citation and download instructions, see the [FAQ](/faq/).